-The selected statements of operations data for the nine months ended September 30, 2018 and the year ended December 31, 2017 and the period ended December 31, 2016 and the selected balance sheet data as of September 30, 2018 and December 31, 2017 and 2016 are derived from Helomics' audited financial statements included elsewhere in this proxy statement/prospectus/information statement.
+The selected statements of operations data for the year ended December 31, 2017 and the period ended December 31, 2016 and the selected balance sheet data as of December 31, 2017 and 2016 are derived from Helomics' audited financial statements included elsewhere in this proxy statement/prospectus/information statement.
 The period ended December 31, 2016 represents the period from inception, December 7, 2016.
+The selected statements of operations data for the nine months ended September 30, 2018 and September 30, 2017 and the selected balance sheet data as of September 30, 2018 and September 30, 2017 are derived from Helomics' unaudited interim financial statements included elsewhere in this proxy statement/prospectus/information statement.
 Helomics' unaudited interim financial statements have been prepared in accordance with GAAP on the same basis as its audited annual financial statements and, in the opinion of management, reflect all adjustments, consisting only of normal, recurring adjustments, necessary for the fair presentation of those unaudited interim financial statements.
-Helomics' historical results are not necessarily indicative of the results that may be expected in any future period.
+Helomics' historical results are not necessarily indicative of the results that may be expected in any future period and the results for the nine months ended September 30, 2018 are not necessarily indicative of results to be expected for the full year ending December 31, 2018 or any other period.